-The APA has a network of car dealers and brokers in Toronto, Ottawa, Montreal, Vancouver and Victoria to help you buy your new vehicle at substantial savings and with the fewest hassles.
+The APA has a network of car dealers and brokers in Toronto and Montreal to help you buy your new vehicle at substantial savings and with the fewest hassles.
+We also work with a broker in Vancouver and Victoria.
+There are a limited number of contacts in the Ottawa area, check with our Montreal office first.
 Participating dealers/brokers agree to a fixed non-negotiable price.
 Deals are subject to an $87 APA referral fee payable at the time of purchase.

 Toronto: The APA has agreements for all mainstream vehicle manufacturers.
 There are, however, a few luxury makes that are not covered, such as Porsche.
 Jaguar and Land Rover are now covered in the Toronto area.
 If you are planning to buy a luxury car through the APA service, contact us by e-mail at firstname.lastname@example.org to know if we have an agreement for the brand you have chosen.